Good Additions to your Bookshelf...

 "True success encompasses a balance of personal and professional effectiveness.
 Anecdotes are as frequently from family situations as from business challenges"

-"Provides corporate leaders with the tools, practical guidelines, & cutting-edge strategies they need to manage their product portfolio, make better use of R&D, & prosper in the competitive environment of product development. "
+"Provides corporate leaders with the tools, practical guidelines, & cutting-edge strategies they need to manage their product portfolio, make better use of R&D, and prosper in the competitive environment of product development."

 Strategy